stockholmuniversity/smeta/README.md

 There are two different kinds of plugins:
 * `authenticators` which authenticate a user which you can add tokens to for verification.
 * `verifiers` verifies with certainty that a user holds the token that the user provides.

+## authenticators
+Authenticators authenticate your users to smeta and then the user can add verified external accounts to their account.

+### SAML2
+Simple SAML2 Service Provider which requests attributes that map into:
+* username (primary key of the user)<br>
+  Probably `eduPersonPrincipalName` or `uid`.
+* mail (to be able to send reminders that the user should verify a token e.g.)

+### OIDC / OpenID Connect
+Simple OIDC Relying Party which requests claims to map into:
+* `preferred_username` (primary key of the user)
+* `email` (and probably `email_verified` as well)